gamblevore/temporal/readme.md

 * Do we need so many instructions?
 Do we need all?
 Some?
 Who knows!
 I don't! haha.
 * What about altering Reps?
 That affects things a lot!
 Are more reps good or less?
 Or certain numbers (primes?) of samples?
 * Modern CPUs try to reduce time randomness.
 For us its undesirable!
 Perhaps rarer CPUs have more random timings?
 Could be interesting!
+* It would be a cool idea to make the randomness generated be animated, perhaps using SDL2.

 # to do: